 Chargemaster (Charge Description Master)

-A hospital's master list of prices for every item and service — from aspirin to surgery — typically containing tens of thousands of line items with prices that bear little relation to actual costs.
+A hospital's master list of prices for every item and service, from a single aspirin to a heart transplant, typically containing tens of thousands of line items with prices that bear little relation to actual costs.

 How It Works